Smoke Claims - Are They Covered?

 According to the NFPA, every 24 seconds, a fire department responds to a new fire.
-In fact, from 2013 – 2017, the leading cause of home fires and injuries was cooking.
-What's more, the smoke causes more home fire deaths than the heat or flames.
+The leading cause of home fires and injuries is cooking -- and the smoke causes more home fire deaths than the heat or flames.

 That is why you need to select a good policy from an insurance carrier with experience, just in case.

 Your policy will cover losses of your home and the type of things people have in their homes, like furniture, housewares, and at least some personal possessions.
 Your policy's personal property coverage protects those items.
 And it will generally cover the following if damaged by smoke as well:

 - Outdoor structures, like fences, sheds, and detached garages

 - Personality liability if someone gets injured because of a fire on your property

 - Medical expenses for burns, smoke inhalation, or other injuries